Barklegne/invincible-gg-assignmen/README.md

 - The code is well-commented to help you understand and tweak the animation logic.

 ## Customization
-- **Change hero or NFT images:** Replace files in `src/assets/` and update the relevant imports or data fields.
+- **Change hero or NFT images:** Place static images in `public/` and reference them as `/filename.svg` in your data, or import them if used directly in components.
 - **Edit gold theme:** Update the `gold` colors in `tailwind.config.js`.
 - **Navbar/hero links:** Edit text and links in `Navbar.jsx` and `HeroSection.jsx`.
 - **Add more pages:** Create new files in `src/pages/` and use React Router or your preferred routing solution.